phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 }
 ```

-This demonstrates a basic function.
 A JavaScript function can take 0 or more named parameters.
 The function body can contain as many statements as you like and can declare its own variables which are local to that function.
 The `return` statement can be used to return a value at any time, terminating the function.
 If no return statement is used (or an empty return with no value), JavaScript returns `undefined`.

 The named parameters turn out to be more like guidelines than anything else.

 You can call a function without passing the parameters it expects, in which case they will be set to `undefined`.

 ```javascript
 add(); // NaN